CIBC-Internal/python/Doc/library/os.rst

       L = ['cp', 'index.html', '/dev/null']
       os.spawnvpe(os.P_WAIT, 'cp', L, os.environ)

+   .. audit-event:: os.spawn mode,path,args,env os.spawnl

-   Availability: Unix, Windows.  :func:`spawnlp`, :func:`spawnlpe`, :func:`spawnvp`
+   .. availability:: Unix, Windows.  :func:`spawnlp`, :func:`spawnlpe`, :func:`spawnvp`
       and :func:`spawnvpe` are not available on Windows.  :func:`spawnle` and :func:`spawnve` are not thread-safe on Windows; we advise you to use the :mod:`subprocess` module instead.

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

 .. data:: P_NOWAIT